RMITLibrary/easy_cite/markdown/chicagob.md

 If the article can only be accessed with an account login, provide the web address of the publisher's homepage or provide the database name.

 Many journal articles list a DOI (Digital Object Identifier).
 A DOI forms a permanent URL that begins https<nolink>://doi.org/.
 This URL is preferable to the URL that appears in your browser’s address bar.

+Use title case and capitalise the first and last words, and all other major words.

 Sources such as webpages or online newspaper articles do not always include page numbers - for such unpaginated works, it may be appropriate to cite a paragraph number or section heading for in-text citations.
 For example, Smith (2018, para.
 2) notes...